Biography

 Litigation

-Employers rely on Taylor to protect their interests in litigation involving allegations of sexual harassment, retaliation and discrimination, as well as violations of fair housing, wage-and-hour, immigration and consumer protection laws.
+For almost two decades, Taylor has defended businesses against a variety of claims, including allegations of sexual harassment, retaliation and discrimination, as well as violations of fair housing, wage-and-hour, immigration and consumer protection laws.
 His successful representations include trying an employment case to jury verdict in federal court and arguing for an employer in a federal court of appeal.
-He also advises and counsels businesses on a broad range of multistate litigation including administrative law.

 Bar Admissions